osmandin/adml/README.md

 - A running ArchivesSpace instance
 - Maven for building the project.
 - `connection.props` (format below) to specify ArchivesSpace API and app user credentials
+- `application-prod.properties` (modeled on application.properties for production use)
 - A relational database (for production use)

 When deploying to production: